-Professor Jacob subsequently served as professor and director of Clinical Programs, from 1971-78, at the Ohio State University College of Law, as dean and professor of the Mercer University School of Law from 1978-81 and as vice-president of Stetson University and dean of Stetson University College of Law from 1981-94.
-When he stepped down from the Stetson deanship, he had been a law school dean for 16 ½ consecutive years and was the second longest-serving law dean in the country.
+Professor Jacob subsequently served as Professor and Director of Clinical Programs, from 1971-78, at the Ohio State University College of Law; as Dean and Professor of the Mercer University School of Law from 1978-81; and as Vice-President of Stetson University and Dean of Stetson University College of Law from 1981-94.
+When he stepped down from the Stetson deanship, he had been a law school dean for 16 ½ consecutive years.
 Since beginning his law school teaching career in 1965 he has taught over 20 courses, including clinical courses, supervising students in the representation of indigent clients.
-He has published law review articles on the subjects of criminal law and procedure, civil rights and liberties, the administrative law of corrections, and the right to counsel, in the Stetson Law Review, Kansas Law Review, Harvard Civil Rights-Civil Liberties Review, and others.
-In 2010 he was a panelist on American Law at the Northwest University of Politics and Law, Xi'an, China; Southwest University of Political Science and Law, Chongqing, China; Dalian Maritime University, Dalian City, Manchuria, China; and Tsinghua University, Beijing, China.
+He has published law review articles on the subjects of criminal law and procedure, civil rights and liberties, the administrative law of corrections, and the right to counsel, in the Stetson Law Review, Iowa Law Review, Kansas Law Review, Harvard Civil Rights-Civil Liberties Law Review, and others.
+In 2010 he was a panelist on American Law at the Northwest University of Politics and Law, Xi'an, China; Southwest University of Political Science and Law, Chongqing, China; Dalian Maritime University, Dalian City, Manchuria, China; and Tsinghua University, Beijing.
 In 2011 he was an instructor in the week-long Program on American Law, sponsored by the Northwest University of Politics and Law, Xi'an, China.
 In 2009 he assisted in teaching a course on International Organizations in Lucerne and Geneva, Switzerland.
 He received the Excellence in Teaching Award from Stetson University in 2006, and again in 2018.
 Also, he received the "Golden Apple Award" from Stetson law students in 1999 for excellence in teaching.
 He is a charter inductee into the Stetson University College of Law Hall of Fame, 2004.